trampgeek/moodle-qtype_coderunner/README.md

 the Ideone web-services.
 Runs are free up to a certain number but you then have to pay for usage.
 The IdeoneSandbox is there mainly as a proof of concept of the idea of off-line execution and to support occasional use of unusual languages.

- 1. If you are using the LiuSandbox for running C questions, the C compiler must must be installed, with the capability to compile and link statically (no longer part of the default RedHat installation).
+As with the other sandboxes, you can configure the username and password for use of the IdeoneSandbox via the administrator settings panel for CodeRunner.

 ### Checking security